Nolan Jones Player Props: Rockies vs. Dodgers

-Nolan Jones -- with a slugging percentage of .559 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies against the Los Angeles Dodgers, with Tony Gonsolin on the hill, on August 12 at 9:10 PM ET.
+Nolan Jones -- with a slugging percentage of .559 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies against the Los Angeles Dodgers, with Julio Urias on the hill, on August 13 at 4:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Dodgers.

 Nolan Jones Game Info & Props vs. the Dodgers